 If you’ve seen one of those freed cows jumping with joy, you know how happy they are!

 These are the things we observed few months ago and decided to do something about it (we believe in having skin in the game).
 As with everything we’ve done, when we decided to launch Desi Cow Milk, we wanted to do it the right way.

 So here we are.
 The milk we’re providing is coming from naturally-grazing, stress-free, and happy Indian humped cows.
 It’s fresh Desi Milk — unprocessed, pure, and nutritious.

-If you’re interested and want to get it delivered to your doorstep, please fill out this short form.
+If you’re interested and want to get it delivered to your doorstep, please order a sample pack here.